Ride a White Swan: Release and reception

 The song entered the UK singles top 50 on 24 October 1970, released on the record label Fly.
 Tyrannosaurus Rex had appeared in the lower reaches of the UK Top 40 on two previous occasions, but were little-known among music fans.
 The progress of "Ride a White Swan" was slow but steady; it entered the Top 40 on 31 October but it wasn't until 11 weeks later – on 23 January 1971 – that it reached a peak position of number 2.
 It was ultimately a novelty record by Dad's Army actor Clive Dunn – "Grandad" – which stopped "Ride a White Swan" from completing its climb to the top.
 The climb was made all the more remarkable by the song dropping a whole six places out of the Top 10 in the week leading up to Christmas 1970, only to find a second wind in the New Year.
 In the Cash Box Top 100 it reached #60 in February 1971 as well.
 On the Hot 100, "Ride a White Swan" went to #76.
 The song was released from Blue Thumb Records in Canada.
+On the New Zealand Listener charts it reached number 9.

+Many UK critics were pleasantly surprised by the shortened name change and newly commercial sound.
+Derek Johnson of NME noted "an excellent sound...fine stuff indeed" while Chris Welch of Melody Maker stated that the song recaptured the simple drive of late 50s pop and predicted "this must be a hit, or I'll eat my toadstool."
+Meanwhile in America, Paul Gambaccini of Rolling Stone enthused that it was "a good record, a clever record and a soon to be successful record."

-"Ride a White Swan" made Bolan a star and boosted T.Rex's fame and reputation, and the follow-up single "Hot Love" went to number 1 for six weeks as the phenomenon of glam rock took hold.
-At this point Bolan introduced bassist Steve Currie and, prior to the next single and a major tour, recruited drummer Bill Legend to complete the line-up which remains the representation of T. Rex's halcyon era.
+"Ride a White Swan" made Bolan a star and boosted T. Rex's fame and reputation, paving the way for its follow-up single "Hot Love" to climb to number 1 for six weeks as the phenomenon of glam rock took hold.
+At this point, Bolan introduced bassist Steve Currie and, prior to the next single and a major tour, recruited drummer Bill Legend to complete the line-up which remains the representation of T. Rex's halcyon era.
 The band would ultimately enjoy four number 1 singles and four number 2 singles in the UK by the end of 1972.

 Performances

 Bolan performed the song twice on Top of the Pops with Mickey Finn miming bass, performances which were a major contribution to the single's success.
 At this point, Bolan had not yet started wearing Glam fashions onstage and instead wore dungarees for one performance.

-For one performance six years after its first release, on ITV's Supersonic in 1976, he was memorably standing in a large swan model, unusually not holding a guitar.
+For one performance six years after its first release, on ITV's Supersonic in 1976, he was standing in a large swan model, unusually not holding a guitar.
 As this was during Bolan's brief "Bolantino" phase, his corkscrew hair was also gone.